 The ridge trail runs for about 1.2 miles (2 km) before taking a sharp right-hand turn towards the start of the Painted Canyon Trail.

-There is a short section of the trail descending from the ridge into the Painted Canyon which is quite steep with slippery gravel.
+There is a short section of the trail descending from the ridge into the Painted Canyon which is quite steep with loose, slippery gravel.
 Most people got down with very little issue, but there were a few who were having a difficult time.
 We descended it safely by walking down slowly with our feet sideways.

 The Painted Canyon trail was a really fun way to get back to the parking lot.
 It’s a wide trail with a gentle descent through a canyon with multi-colored, towering walls.